traccar/traccar-web/README.md

 Web interface for traccar server.

+## Features

+This project has following features, which don't exist in original `traccar-web` project:

+* converted traccar-web to maven project to simplify builds
+* following device
+* printing device name
+* recording device trace
+* printing time stamps at device trace points (frequency is configured in Settings >> Preferences) both for archive and recorded trace
+* translation to russian language (available via ?locale=ru URL parameters)
+* show server log menu for viewing tracker-server.log file on Web
+* speed filtering in archive view
+* change default map center position, zoom (in Settings >> Preferences)
+* replaced 'current state' panel with popups.
+They appear either when you hover a row in 'devices' table or when you hover a marker on map
+* archive panel is collapsed by default.
+There is a button in upper right hand corner to expand it
+* new 'managers' functionality:
+  * added new role to traccar - manager.
+Managers can add users and can manage access between devices of their users.
+So they have access to their devices and to devices of all managed users.
+  * administrators have full access to everything.
+They can manage all devices, all users and access between devices and users
+  * there is a new menu item called 'Share' to manage access to selected device

 ## Building

 You can build it yourself easily without installing IDE (eclipse, idea, netbeans, etc.).
 The only requirement is installed Java Development Kit (JDK) v.
 6 or greater: